WEC-Sim/WEC-Sim/docs/user/advanced_features.rst

 default wave domain is defined by ``simu.domainSize``, ``waves.waterDepth``, and the maximum height that the STL mesh of any body reaches.
-Users may optionally input the axis limits to restrict or widen the field of view, the timesteps per animation frame and the output file format.
+Users may optionally input the axis limits to restrict or widen the field of view, the timesteps per animation frame, and the output file format.
 Users can choose to save the animation as either a ``.gif`` or ``.avi`` file.
 This function can take significant time to run depending on simulation time and time step, however it may be faster and easier than Paraview.
-Users are still recommended to use the provided Paraview macros for more complex animations.
+Users are still recommended to use the provided Paraview macros for more complex animations and analysis.

 For example, in the OSWEC case the command ``plotWaves(output,simu,body,waves,'timesPerFrame',5,'axisLimits',[-50 50 -50 50 -12 20])``